 This text provides practical instruction in the early treatment of recently traumatised individuals with a view to preventing chronic trauma-related conditions

 Early treatment of traumatised individuals can reduce the development and severity of posttraumatic stress disorder and common comorbid conditions.
 Early intervention aims at also ensuring a return to the important roles and routines of those affected by trauma, including a return to work and family functioning.
-In addition to extensive clinical experience assessing and treating survivors of war, violence, disaster and other traumatic experiences, the author of this manual has trained hundreds of mental health clinicians in the management of psychological trauma, and has written training and treatment programs for military and civilian populations in the management of acute psychological stress conditions.
+In addition to extensive clinical experience assessing and treating survivors of war, violence, disaster and other traumatic experiences, the author of this manual has trained thousands of mental health clinicians in the management of psychological trauma, and has written training and treatment programs for military and civilian populations in the management of acute psychological stress conditions.

 This book contains 10 chapters and 340 pages.
 It was first published in 2004 and reprinted in 2008 and 2011.
 The current edition was revised in 2018.
 Book size is 210mm x 150mm.